serverless/serverless/docs/providers/openwhisk/examples/hello-world/node/README.md

 `serverless deploy` or `sls deploy`. `sls` is shorthand for the Serverless CLI command

 ## 4. Invoke deployed function
-`serverless invoke --function helloWorld` or `serverless invoke -f helloWorld`
+`serverless invoke --function hello` or `serverless invoke -f hello`

 `-f` is shorthand for `--function`